equinor/witsml-explorer/CONTRIBUTING.md

 Proposals for new user stories are submitted as new issue - [use the Userstory template](https://github.com/equinor/witsml-explorer/issues/new/choose) .

 ### Issues
 Issues are the feature (code level) enhancement of WitsmlExplorer.
-Here is the project board for [propoed and ongoing issues](https://github.com/equinor/witsml-explorer/projects/1) .
+Here is the project board for [proposed and ongoing issues](https://github.com/equinor/witsml-explorer/projects/1).
 Feel free to file new issues for bugs, suggest feature requests or improvements and so on.
 Please relate the issue to an UserStory if possible.

 If you wish to contribute with coding please have a look at our [Issues board](https://github.com/equinor/witsml-explorer/projects/1).